SAFETY AND EMERGENCIES

 - The first dose of medication must be given at home.

 MEALS AND SNACKS

 After school a nutritious snack will be available to each student.
-On non-school days a breakfast, snack and a afternoon snack will be available to each student.
+On non-school days a breakfast, morning snack and a afternoon snack will be available to each student.
 A monthly snack calendar is prepared each month and is posted in plain site.